 Federal law requires that polling places offer technology that lets voters privately mark their ballot if they cannot (or choose not to) vote independently using a pen.
-The OmniBallot Tablet made by Democracy Live is a Help America Vote Act compliant device designed to help voters cast their ballot independently.
+The ExpressVote made by Elections Systems & Software is a Help America Vote Act compliant device designed to help voters cast their ballot independently.

-The accessible ballot tool has a screen that displays the ballot in large print or with a high-contrast background.
+The accessible ballot device has a screen that displays the ballot in large print or with a high contrast background.
 It can read the ballot aloud through headphones.
 Voters make their choices with a Braille keypad, touchscreen, or three-button device.
-After they make their choices, it prints a completed paper ballot.
+After they make their choices, it prints a completed ballot.